oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-bff.md

 # What is a Back-end For Front-end?

 The BFF pattern originates from SoundCloud.
-They had an app which drained phone batteries.
+They had an app that drained phone batteries.
 The cause: their microservices.
-The app had to invoke requests to so many different APIs that the number of open http-connections ended up draining batteries.
+The app had to invoke requests to so many different APIs that the number of open HTTP-connections ended up draining batteries.

-The solution was simple: Build a server side API with one single endpoint, specifically built for a front-end, which collects all the data from all microservices in one go.
-That way, there's only one http-connection to be kept open by the app.
+The solution was simple: Build a server-side API with one single endpoint, specifically built for a front-end, which collects all the data from all microservices in one go.
+That way, there's only one HTTP-connection to be kept open by the app.

 So, this is what that looks like: